Azure/oms-log-analytics-firehose-nozzle/README.md

 OMS_KEY                   : OMS key
-OMS_TYPE_PREFIX           : String helps to identify the CF related messags in OMS Log Analytics OMS_POST_TIMEOUT          : HTTP post timeout for sending events to OMS Log Analytics OMS_BATCH_TIME            : Interval for posing a batch to OMS API_ADDR                  : The api URL of the CF environment DOPPLER_ADDR              : Loggregator's traffic controller URL FIREHOSE_USER             : CF user who has admin and firehose access
+OMS_TYPE_PREFIX           : String helps to identify the CF related messags in OMS Log Analytics OMS_POST_TIMEOUT          : HTTP post timeout for sending events to OMS Log Analytics OMS_BATCH_TIME            : Interval for posting a batch to OMS OMS_MAX_MSG_NUM_PER_BATCH : The max number of messages in an OMS batch API_ADDR                  : The api URL of the CF environment DOPPLER_ADDR              : Loggregator's traffic controller URL FIREHOSE_USER             : CF user who has admin and firehose access